werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 ## Other ways to debug Wine

-As I mentioned in the beginning, using `winedbg` is an option.
-It can also be used as a server for GDB/LLDB, but some things may not work in this mode (e.g. PDB support).
-It's also possible to use GDB, see <https://trofi.github.io/posts/221-debugging-wine.html> for example.
-There's a [GDB fork](https://github.com/JuliaComputing/gdb-solib-wine) from JuliaComputing with some Wine-specific improvements, but it seems to have problems with PDBs too.
-It's been a while since I tried it, things may have changed.
+As I mentioned in the beginning, using winedbg is an option.
+It can be run as a gdb-server, so any compatible debugger (like GDB or LLDB) can be used as a frontend.
+However, depending on the platform and the frontend, certain things may not work properly (e.g. PDB support).

-## Happy 🍷 debugging!
+It's possible to use GDB directly too, here's an example -- <https://trofi.github.io/posts/221-debugging-wine.html>.
+There is also a [GDB fork](https://github.com/JuliaComputing/gdb-solib-wine) from JuliaComputing with some Wine-related improvements.
+It is primarily intended for situations where winedbg cannot be used, e.g. in [rr](https://rr-project.org/) traces, but it can be used for regular real-time debugging too.

-Wine is a special thing in many ways and definitely not the easiest thing to debug.
-But the debuggers are getting better and better and the day is not far off when Wine can be debugged just as any other application.
-There are no fundamental restrictions here, it just needs a bit of attention 😛
+Happy 🍷 debugging!

 ---